TomVrazina/SQL_project_engeto_2022/README.md

   * _t_tomas_vrazina_project_sql_primary_final.csv_
   * _t_tomas_vrazina_project_sql_secondary_final.csv_

-### Creation of datascript presented in the form of 5 sql script
+Creation of datascript presented in the form of 5 sql script, And with these scripts to answer all research questions

+## Questions and Answers

+### Question 1
+Do payrolls increase over the years in all branches or in some of them they decrease ?

+* _They decrease in some of them, can be seen after activation of SQL_project_ukol1_

+Note: it was calculated for calcuation code 100 and for calculation code 200 the table is in "others"

+### Question 2
+How many litres of milk and kilograms of bread is possible to buy for first and last comparable period of time in available date of price and payrolls?